Primary

 Set up in a forearm plank and walk your elbows forward several inches.
 The further forward, the harder the exercise.
 Maintain a perfectly straight line from head to heels.
 Brace hard and hold for time.

-Want Long Lever Plank in your program?
+See where Long Lever Plank fits in your weekly plan

 Start in a forearm plank.